dynamsoft-docs/label-recognition-docs-server/programming/c-cplusplus/api-reference/simplified-label-recognizer-settings.md

 ### grayscaleTransformationModes

 Set the grayscale transformation modes with an array of enumeration `GrayscaleTransformationMode`.
-View the reference page of <a href="" target="_blank">`GrayscaleTransformationMode`</a> for more detail about grayscale transformation modes.
+View the reference page of <a href="{{ site.dcv_enumerations}}core/grayscale-transformation-mode.html?src=cpp&&lang=cpp" target="_blank">`GrayscaleTransformationMode`</a> for more detail about grayscale transformation modes.

 ```cpp
 GrayscaleTransformationMode grayscaleTransformationModes[8];